 End of block sets the format for end of block characters.
 The most common end of block is the carriage return/ line feed used by most PC computers.
 The next most common is the Teletype end of block, which is line feed/carriage return.
 This parameter value will be the end of block that is used when sending data to the CNC.
-When data is received from a CNC, a carriage return/line feed end of block is always used so the file can be viewed when view the file using a computer.
+When data is received from a CNC, a carriage return/line feed end of block is always used in order to be viewed when files with a computer.